alicebibaud/RCOS/README.md

 # RCOS #
 This repo stores documentation as to what I've done in the Rensselear Center for Open Source (RCOS).

+## Telescope ##
+In the Fall of 2022, I got ambitious and decided to try my hand at Rust development for RCOS's website.
+So far, we haven't gotten very far, just been trying to coordinate the logistics of how Telescope can be maintained for future semesters.
+You can find the repo for Telescope [here] {https://github.com/rcos/Telescope}.

 ## A Series of Small Projects ##
 In the Spring of 2022, I created a personal website to showcase my resume / skills / adventures.
 You can find it [here]{https://alicebibaud.github.io/}.
 I also contributed to telescope and led the class in my first semester as a coordinator.